AndreF343/AndreF343/README.md

 Looking for remote/hybrid work opportunities in data for 2025.

-Completed 2 personal projects towards the end of 2024, a third in 2025, and working on more!
+Completed 2 personal projects towards the end of 2024, and have started 2 more in 2025!

 [`JRE-Reddit-Comments`](https://github.com/AndreF343/JRE-Reddit-Comments) [`Strike-Detection-ML`](https://github.com/AndreF343/Strike_Detection_ML) [`AI-Content-Creation-Agency`](https://github.com/AndreF343/AI-content-creation-agency)